 How often will it need food and water?

-Three times a day is my minimum.
+My birds have all been as you see in the pictures - they still have the little "baby fringe" around their heads just like Bela Lugosi, but they are no longer "naked" and can hop.
+During this stage, they can be fed less: three times a day is my minimum.
 I work full-time, so to give you an idea, I feed and water the bird in the morning and work all day.
 Sometimes I come home as late as 12 hours later, and feed again, then wait 2 hours and feed once more before bed.
 Generally speaking, 3 times is good and 4 is better.

 How long will it take before I can let it go?